-The HPP Committee Process is a pre-application program that helps prepare applicants for applying the health professions schools.
-The process includes a comprehensive information seminar, one-on-one planning meetings with the HPP Director, the successful applicant information panel discussion, the committee interview, and preparation of the committee letter.
+The HPP Committee Process is a pre-application program that helps prepare applicants for applying to health professions schools.
+The process includes a comprehensive two-part information workshop, one-on-one planning meetings with the HPP Director, Q&A applicant panel discussion, the committee interview, and preparation of the committee letter.

 Committee (mock) Interview

 The pre-health committee interview is a vital part of the pre-health committee's evaluation of an applicant because it gives the committee a chance to hear the applicant contextualize one’s motivations and readiness for a career in medicine as a reflection of one’s experiences and education.
 Committee interviews run from about April to July, the timing of which depends on an applicant's readiness.
 Each interview committee consists of three faculty:

 - A faculty member selected by the applicant

 - A faculty member selected by the HPP office

 - The HPP Director

 The committee conducts a video-recorded 60-75 minute practice interview whereby the committee explores various aspects of the applicant’s readiness, including one's motivations for pursuing a career in health care, exposure to clinical medicine, academic readiness, research and leadership experiences, as well as one's record of service experiences.
 Committees provide targeted feedback and critique during the interview, assisting students in improving their oral presentation of their application.
 Following each interview, the HPP Director, with assistance from the committee, drafts a customized evaluative committee letter that is subsequently uploaded to the appropriate application system on behalf of the applicant.